buggerman/re-arch/README.md

 **THIS IS AN OPINIONATED ARCH LINUX INSTALLER WITH SPECIFIC CONFIGURATION CHOICES**

-- 🖥️ Creates a complete desktop system with choice of KDE Plasma, GNOME, or XFCE, plus performance optimizations and security features
+- 🖥️ Creates a complete desktop system with choice of KDE Plasma, GNOME, XFCE, or Hyprland, plus performance optimizations and security features
 - 💻 Designed for fresh installations on dedicated hardware or virtual machines
 - ❌ **NOT intended for existing systems with data or custom configurations**
 - 🧪 **ALWAYS test in a virtual machine before installing on real hardware**